 The Career Transition Award has the long-term goal of developing the next generation of scientists across various disciplines within basic and clinical sciences, contributing to knowledge generation and translation in ALS.
 To fulfil this mission, ALS Canada and Brain Canada will support a talented young investigator to pursue advanced research and transition into a junior faculty position at a Canadian institution.

 A number of other ALS organizations support researchers around the globe with ALS research funding.
-In our efforts to lead Canada’s contribution to global ALS research, we are pleased to provide this resource for external funding opportunities to the Canadian research community.
+In our efforts to lead Canada’s contribution to global ALS research, we are pleased to offer a monthly newsletter for ALS researchers and clinicians, featuring funding opportunities and research updates from across the field.

 Please reach out for any questions and additional information about the ALS Canada Research Program and application process.